FreezeLuiz/CTF-Writeups/Misc/arpconctf2020-Git_the_Flag.md

 -rw-r--r-- 1 kali kali   87 Oct  8 01:53 README.md
 ```

-Looking at the folder, we see `FLAG.md` and `README.md`, the README contains the following description
+Looking at the folder, we see `FLAG.md` and `README.md`.
+The README contains the following description:

 >Git The Flag: A friend of ours lost his flag in the dark realms of git.
 Help him out.

-The first thing I like to do when I get my hands on a local `.git` repository, is to check the `git log -p` option for the history of commits.
+The first thing I like to do when I get my hands on a local `.git` repository is to check the `git log -p` option for the history of commits.

 ```
 commit 0bc7a94e82cb1dfaad8e44eae698b39e19e219b5